riya-elizabeth/riya-elizabeth/README.md

 I turn business questions into models, and models into working products.

-MSBA graduate based in Santa Clara, CA — open to Data Science, ML, and AI Engineering roles.
+MSBA graduate based in Bay Area, CA open to Data Science, ML, and AI Engineering roles.

 ## About Me